On the offensive

 BSIF’s investment adviser notes power prices rose steadily during the second half of 2020, increasing from £24.18MWh in April 2020 to £54.98MWh in December 2020.
 The net result of regulated income streams and the timing of the PPA fixes was the portfolio achieving an average contracted price for the portfolio of £48.37MWh, over the calendar year to 31 December 2020.
 By comparison, the average day-ahead baseload price was £36.85/MWh for the same period.

-A key attraction of solar is thought to come from its high predictability.
+A key attraction of solar is its high predictability.
 BSIF’s manager says that, based on historic data, there is a 90% probability that solar irradiation (the power source of solar assets) will vary within a range of +/- 7%.

 BSIF’s investment adviser, Bluefield Partners, has developed a formalised and repeatable investment process, based on its extensive experience, that it rigorously applies to all potential investments.
 As a significant investor in the space, the manager benefits from natural deal flow from its network of advisers and partners.
 Despite its recent focus on improving operational efficiency, BSIF continues to benefit from an ongoing pipeline of potential opportunities.